sandbar0polymer/EARTH/README.md

 ## TODO

-- If connected to wrong network, prompt in MetaMask to change network.
+- If connected to wrong network, prompt wallet to change network via `wallet_switchEthereumChain`.
 - Show world without connecting.
 - Deploy contracts with source code.
 - Add arbitrary state to each NFT in contract.
 - Add withdraw functionality.
-- Add favicon.ico